[Nikon D2X, 24mm ƒ/2.8, 1/4, ISO 800] Ismael Tarnagda and Jay Shafto wind up a long day in Sabtenga, Burkina Faso.

 During the summers Don went on mission trips to help missionaries in places like Central America.
 Recording these visits with his camera, he then would show the pictures to his church and other groups.

-Figure 4 John Howard Griffin uses the heat lamps to help tan his skin with the aid of drugs.
+Figure 4 John Howard Griffin uses heat lamps to help tan his skin with the aid of drugs.
 This process helped to change him into appearing Black.

-Figure 5 John Howard Griffin uses makeup to smooth out his complexion
+Figure 5 John Howard Griffin uses makeup to smooth out his complexion.

 Don’s helping nature moved him into the ministry.
 Don was answering the call to the ministry that he felt deep inside of himself.
 After talking to church leaders, Don was led to believe that the only place that he could serve as a minister was as a pastor or a missionary.

 Don Rutledge majored in religion and psychology in college.
-These two give Don the edge on understanding people.
+These two give Don the edge in understanding people.
 Theology is centered on relationships.
 The Bible teaches us how God wants and desires a relationship with his people.
 We also learn through the Bible about the relationships between people.
 Nurturing each other as believers and reaching out to God’s world is what the Bible teaches.
 Jesus said,

 Figure 6 Checking his makeup one last time before venturing out as a Black man.